Today's Youth Need N.O.V.A. Principles

 Check out the N.O.V.A.
 Resources link and learn: Media safe ways to protect your children; How to become an Elite N.O.V.A.
 Pack member; and to see some Fun Stuff!

 Law Enforcement Officers wanting to become a N.O.V.A.
 Instructor, please register here.
-The next training seminar will be held in June, 2018, in Orem, Utah.
+The next training seminar will be held during the week of November 26-29, 2018, in Orem, Utah.